SAP-samples/cloud-extension-s4hana-cloud-business-process/documentation/mission/Demo Script/README.md

 2. Find the URL for the Geo Relations app - this is the launch URL for the GeoRel application

-3. Launch the URL in a browser
+3. Copy the URL into a browser and the click on the /georelApplication.html link

 4. Click on tile for Geo Relations app

 ![fiori tile](./images/1.png)

-5. The list of Customer Process along with thier  status gets displayed
+5. The list of Customer Process along with their status gets displayed

 ![BP list](./images/2.png)